plausible/website/_posts/2024-06-26-4-things-i-hate-about-ga4.md

 I quote Dr. Shoshana Zuboff from her book, “The Age of Surveillance Capitalism” –

-“Surveillance capitalism unilaterally claims human experience as free raw material for translation into behavioral data.
-Although some of these data are applied to product or service improvement, the rest are declared as a proprietary behavioral surplus, fed into advanced manufacturing processes known as “machine intelligence,” and fabricated into prediction products that anticipate what you will do now, soon, and later. ”
+> Surveillance capitalism unilaterally claims human experience as free raw material for translation into behavioral data.
+Although some of these data are applied to product or service improvement, the rest are declared as a proprietary behavioral surplus, fed into advanced manufacturing processes known as “machine intelligence,” and fabricated into prediction products that anticipate what you will do now, soon, and later.

 Using Google Analytics is more than just using Google Analytics.
 It is, unknowingly and involuntarily, enabling a vast system of surveillance capitalism, by putting customers’ data, privacy, and trust at risk.